-BASIS FOR STAFF'S RECOMMENDATION: Staff supports the applicant's request for Mixed Use land use because the property is located along an Imagine Austin Comprehensive Plan Activity Corridor that supports mixed use developments and higher density developments.
-In addition, East 7th Street is a Future Core Transit Corridor.
+BASIS FOR STAFF'S RECOMMENDATION: Staff supports the applicant's request for Mixed Use land use because the property is located along an Imagine Austin Activity Corridor that supports mixed use developments and higher density developments which have access to high transit corridors.
+East 7th Street is a Future Core Transit Corridor.